 I act as a supervisor on various Masters, Clinical Doctorate and PhD projects

-I am currently supervising one MSc Early Years Practice (Health Visiting) dissertation looking at domestic abuse disclosure procedures in Health Visiting in Scotland.
-(Gillian Gregory)
+Domestic abuse disclosure procedures in Health Visiting in Scotland (Gillian Gregory)

 I am keen to supervise students for any research projects that include linking social and economic data (work, housing, education etc.) with health data, with the aim of helping us better understand and reduce health inequalities in society.
 My expertise is predominantly in quantitative methods and using biomarkers to assess physiological health, so this might include primary data collection and/or secondary data analysis of existing datasets.
 We already have a vast array of cohort and survey data available to analyse throughout the UK such as Understanding Society and the Scottish and English Health Surveys.
 However, depending on the research question I would also be happy to discuss alternative methods such as qualitative or mixed methods approaches.
 For example, some of my research and advocacy work looks at engagement and empowerment of community and activist groups in trying to improve health and reduce health inequalities and has utilised qualitative methods.
 As a PhD student, you would be based in the Faculty of Health Sciences & Sport PhD programme.

 Contact me if you'd like to discuss more.